deepcausality-rs/fluvio-examples/BUILD.md

 make
-    make build   	Builds the code base incrementally (fast) for dev. make check   	Checks the code base for security vulnerabilities. make doc   		Generates documentation for the code base and open its in a browser. make example     	Runs the example code in flv_qd_client_examples. make fix   		Fixes linting issues as reported by clippy. make import   	Imports tick data from CSV into QuestDB.
+    make build   	Builds the code base incrementally (fast) for dev. make check   	Checks the code base for security vulnerabilities. make doc   		Builds, tests, and opens api docs in a browser. make example     	Runs the example code in flv_qd_client_examples. make fix   		Fixes linting issues as reported by clippy. make import   	Imports tick data from CSV into QuestDB.